00alan/nn-implementation-cs182/README.md

 - then install (some redundancy with pytorch but is okay): numpy matplotlib pillow scipy h5py scikit-image cython imageio jupyter nltk

+- I used mamba, and python 3.11 (installed by pytorch by default)

+### potential issues

 - if certain data files are missing, may need to run certain bash scripts in the /datasets directories

 - for cython issues in assignments 1 and 2, run the following from /deeplearning directories and restart kernel: